ngx-translate/core/README.md

 });
 ```

-Finally, you can use ng2-translate in your Angular 2 project (be sure that you've loaded the angular2/http bundle as well).
+Finally, you can use ng2-translate in your Angular 2 project (make sure that you've loaded the angular2/http bundle as well).
 It is recommended to instantiate `TranslateService` in the bootstrap of your application and to never add it to the "providers" property of your components, this way you will keep it as a singleton.
 If you add it to the "providers" property of a component it will instantiate a new instance of the service that won't be initialized.